 - How reputable is the company that provided the certification?

 - How recent is the certification?
 Has it been maintained?

 - “Results”: The tricky thing about continuity planning is that, unlike other types of business investments, it’s not always measured in ROI.
 However, when put to the test, good planning can save businesses a lot of money—and can literally save the business itself.
 When speaking to prospective consultants, ask for use cases that demonstrate real-world scenarios in which their guidance has led to measurable results, such as:

 - Cost savings

 Sometimes, after you’ve evaluated all the factors above, you’ll need to make a subjective decision based on interactions with the consultant so far.
 In a nutshell, they need to “gel” with you and your team.

-Depending on the services you’ll be needing, you will probably be interacting with the advisor on a regular basis.
+Depending on the services you’ll be needing, you will probably be interacting with the advisor on a regular basis over an extended period of time through the complete business continuity management lifecycle.
 They’ll need to get to know your operations, your people, your processes.
 If you’re getting a weird vibe from your prospective consultant, or you fear they won’t be a good fit for the company, then it may be time to look elsewhere.

 If you need help finding the right business continuity consultant for your business, contact our experts at (646) 395-1170 or email success@invenioIT.com.